Xalavar/vine-product-sharing/README.md

 **Q**: Can I use this for a different Discord server?

-**A**: Technically, yes, you can, but you'll likely need to make some light to heavy modifications and possibly add your own code.
-If this is something you want to do, I would suggest forking this repository so we can better collaborate.
+**A**: Yes, but you'll likely need to make some modifications and possibly add your own code.
+If this is something you want to do, I would suggest forking this repository so you can keep your version up to date.
+You'd also need an API and a server to help manage the data that gets sent to your Discord server.

 **Q**: Could I get kicked out of Vine for using this?

-**A**: No, this is 100% safe to use.
-It doesn't pull any information from Amazon's servers, so it won't trip up the bot detection on their website.
+**A**: No. This is 100% safe to use and won't trip up Amazon's bot detection because it's only reading information on the page and not interacting with Amazon's servers in any way.

 **Q**: How do I get invited to Vi—